 However long you’ve been in conversation with this person for though, there are always legitimate topics that guaranteed winners and losers.

-What You Should Talk About:
+What You Should Talk About On A Date:

 People who dislike pets and animals (ok, fair enough people with allergies) are monsters right?
 Right.